-In May 2018, promise became reality when the PA lotto introduced several instant win games on its www.pailottery.com website.
-The initial offering was very modest, only 11 games to start, but that number has been increasing as the online games grow in popularity.
-Currently 36 games are available.
+In May 2018 the PA Lottery debuted several instant win games on its website.
+The initial offering was very modest, only 11 games to start, but that number has been steadily increasing as the online games grow in popularity.
+You can now enjoy dozens of instant win games 24/7, with even more on the way.

 Signing up to participate in the online lottery is fairly simple.
 There are only a few basic requirements for players to be eligible: